Quantum computer error structure probed by quantum error correction syndrome measurements: Further Detail For Main Text Methods

 \subsubsection{Error Model Fitting}

 When analytic forms are known governing the relationship between error model parameters and measurement statistics, such as in Figure \ref{fig:fig_2} and Figure \ref{fig:fig_3}, optimal parameters consistent with experiment can be found with root finding algorithms, such as Newton's method.
 When the number of parameters of a model is small, such as in uniform depolarizing noise or biased noise simulations of Figure \ref{fig:fig_4}, direct search can be used.
 When the number of parameters becomes large, such as in inhomogeneous noise modes, gradient-free optimization methods can be applied.
 An objective function can be defined which governs how good a set of parameters fits the data.
-This was used for inhomogeneous noise model of Figure \ref{fig:fig_4}, where the COBYLA optimization algorithm was used.
+This was initially applied for the inhomogeneous noise model of Figure \ref{fig:fig_4}, where the COBYLA optimization algorithm was used.
+Finding an adequate fit using Monte Carlo simulations was obstructed by the time required in simulation, as well as shot noise present when using 2048 shots.
+Significantly improved fits were found when analytic expressions were found for operator change rates as a function of error model parameters, described in the next section.